osxmidi/LinVst/README.md

 ## Common Problems/Possible Fixes

+Native Access has switched to using Powershell and is therefore not supported by Wine at this time.

+An older version of Native Access can be used https://support.native-instruments.com/hc/en-us/articles/360000407909-Native-Access-1-Legacy-Installers-for-Older-Operating-Systems

 For recommended Linux kernel and audio setup info see https://github.com/osxmidi/LinVst/blob/master/Detailed-Guide/README.md

 To uninstall vst's that have been installed, open a Terminal and enter "wine uninstaller" (without the quotes) and hit Enter.